Myanmar junta releases thousands of jailed anti-coup protesters

-YANGON (AFP) - Myanmar authorities released more than 2,000 anti-coup protesters from prisons across the country on Wednesday, including local journalists jailed after reporting critically on the junta s bloody crackdown.
+YANGON (AFP) - Myanmar authorities released more than 2,000 anti-coup protesters from prisons across Myanmar on Wednesday, including local journalists jailed after reporting critically on the junta s bloody crackdown.

-Myanmar has been rocked by massive protests and a brutal military response since the February coup that ousted Aung San Suu Kyi and her government.
+Myanmar has been rocked by massive protests and a brutal military crackdown since the February coup that ousted Aung San Suu Kyi and her government.

 More than 880 civilians have been killed in a crackdown by the State Administration Council -- as the junta calls itself -- and almost 6,500 arrested, according to a local monitoring group.

-After authorities announced the release, a crowd of at least 200 people gathered outside the colonial-era Insein prison in Yangon hoping a loved one might be released, an AFP reporter said.
+A crowd of at least 200 people had gathered outside the colonial-era Insein prison in Yangon from Wednesday morning after authorities announced the amnesty, an AFP reporter said.

-One man waiting outside the prison for his daughter, a protester, said he was "very proud of her".
+One man waited outside the prison in the hopes that his daughter, a protester, would be among those released.

 By the evening a total of 2,296 protesters had been released from prisons around the country, the junta s information team said in a statement.

-As buses pulled out of Insein to take detainees to local police stations where they were due to be released, those onboard flashed the three-finger salute -- a popular protest symbol -- through the windows.

-Local media published images it said showed trucks pulling out of the northern town of Myitkyina, also carrying detainees.

-Journalist Kay Zon Nway of Myanmar Now was among those freed from Insein, the news outlet said in a statement.
+Journalist Kay Zon Nway of Myanmar Now -- a news outlet that is fiercely critical of the junta -- was among those freed from Insein prison, the outlet said in a statement.

 She said she had experienced "many things," in the notorious jail, but added that she would explain later.